Skip to main content

 Annotations

-JSON schema annotations such astitle or description are accepted but ignored.
+JSON schema annotations such as title or description are accepted but ignored.

 Simple Example

-This example provides a step-by-step guide of how to create a structured output response in JSON format.
+This example provides a step-by-step guide on how to create a structured output response in JSON format.
+We use Python and the pydantic library to define a schema for the output in this example.

 Define Object Schema